Cancer facts and statistics

 In Quebec:

-• Prostate cancer is the type of cancer most often diagnosed in men
+• Lung cancer is the type of cancer most often diagnosed in men

 • Breast cancer is the type of cancer most often diagnosed in women